|Photomicrograph of bone marrow from patient with multiple myeloma.

 Click to enlarge image.

-Plasma cells from patients with myeloma are usually immature in appearance with centrally located nuclei, distinct nucleoli, and perinuclear vacuolization.
+Plasma cells from patients with myeloma are usually immature in appearance with distinct nucleoli, and perinuclear vacuolization.
 There are also often multinucleated plasma cells.

 Immunohistochemical analysis can verify monoclonality.

 The plasma cells produce monoclonal IgG or IgA that can be detected through a characteristic serum protein electrophoresis pattern.
-Eighty percent of the patients have a complete monoclonal Ig in the serum and most of them simultaneously produce light chains in the urine (Bence-Jones protein).
-The light chain concentration in the urine is often so low that Hellers urinary test is negative.
+Eighty percent of the patients have a complete monoclonal Ig in the serum and most of them simultaneously produce light chains something that may cause so-called Bence-Jones proteinuria.

-In asymptomatic multiple myeloma, the M-component is >30 g/l and/or plasma cells in bone marrow aspirate >10% without organ involvment related to myelomatosis.
+In smouldering multiple myeloma, the M-component is >30 g/l and/or plasma cells in bone marrow aspirate >10% without organ involvement related to myeloma or the presence of any specific biomarkers.

-In solitary plasmacytoma, there is solitary bone destruction consisting of monoclonal plasma cells without other sign of multiple myeloma.
+In solitary medullary plasmacytoma, there is solitary bone destruction, with or without tumor, consisting of monoclonal plasma cells without other sign of multiple myeloma.

 Plasma cell leukemia

-Multiple myeloma where >20% of leukocytes in peripheral blood represent plasma cells; >2 x 109/L are plasma cells.
+Multiple myeloma where >20% of leukocytes in peripheral blood or >2 x 109/L of the nucleated blood cells are plasma cells.

-In about 1% of the multiple myeloma patients, there is no detectable monoclonal Ig (non-secretory myelomatosis).
-Immunofluorescence or immunohistochemical analysis of the bone marrow will then almost always demonstrate intracellular monoclonal Ig.
+In about 1% of the multiple myeloma patients, there is no detectable monoclonal Ig. this is called (real) non-secretory myeloma.

 Light chain disease

 These light chains are toxic to the kidneys, therefore, many patients with this disease are referred to the hospital because of renal insufficiency.
-Patients referred to the hospital with renal insufficiency of unknown cause should be evaluated to exclude myelomatosis of light chain type with bone marrow aspiration and electrophoresis of urine.
+Patients referred to the hospital with renal insufficiency of unknown cause should be evaluated to exclude myeloma with measurements of light chains as described above (FLC and U-elfo).